Police Force (pinball): Unlimited Millions

 The middle ramp offers large bonuses if consecutive shots are made.
 The first shot is worth 50,000 points; to score successive shots, the player must make the ramp shot again within a short time and without hitting any targets, bumpers, or rollovers.
 The successive shots if done successfully score 75,000 points, 100,000, 150,000, and then 1 million points each time in succession (the unlimited millions).
 After an unlimited million is scored, the TOP COP bonus is lit once the ramp shot is missed or the time expires.
-Players can also win an extra ball at the TOP COP target when the unlimited millions is lit (if five extra balls have been won, a score award is given for each one earned thereafter).
+Players can also win an extra ball at the TOP COP target when the unlimited millions is lit.

+Mark Ritchie noted that for good players this is the only shot on the table they would aim for.

 Take Highest Score

 On the last ball only, shooting the ball up the right ramp twice adds the highest score achieved up to that point in the game (and only that game) to the player's own score; the player is only allowed one opportunity at this once the first shot has been made, however; hitting any other targets or going up the wrong section counts as a miss.
 If an extra ball is earned, the player gets another chance at taking the highest score if it wasn't achieved.

+Mark Ritchie later said this feature is the largest flaw in the game, making competition play on the game moot.

 If only one player is playing and successfully shoots the ball up the right ramp twice, or if the player in the lead successfully shoots the ball up the right ramp twice, this essentially doubles the player's score.

+Operators can choose to set a desired game time, and if a player starts their last ball before scoring 2/3rd of this score a setting can be adjusted to give the player a consolation extra ball if they drain down the left outlane within the time set.

+Reception

+Bill Kurtz writing for GameRoom magazine found that while the centre ramp shot overshadowed the rest of the game that there are sufficient other features to keep the game exciting.

 Digital versions

-This pinball machine was included in the Atari Lynx game Pinball Jam alongside Elvira and the Party Monsters.
+This pinball machine was included in the 1992 Atari Lynx game Pinball Jam alongside Elvira and the Party Monsters.